lnksnk/lnksnk/es/README.md

 Native Constructors
 -------------------

-In order to implement a constructor function in Go use `func (goja.ConstructorCall) *goja.Object`.
+In order to implement a constructor function in Go use `func ( es.ConstructorCall) * es.Object`.
 See [Runtime.ToValue()](https://pkg.go.dev/github.com/lnksnk/lnksnk/es#Runtime.ToValue) documentation for more details.

 Regular Expressions